ID law causes few problems in primary

 The MCDS poker run organizers stepped up at the last minute to make sure the run was legal.
 MCDS did a great job in making adjustments to its run.

-Page 2 of 2 - However, the Kansas Legislature should relax the rules for non-profits so they can continue to use these popular events as fundraising opportunities.
+However, the Kansas Legislature should relax the rules for non-profits so they can continue to use these popular events as fundraising opportunities.

 EMS purchases new ambulance